flashcordon/big-history/Systeme-Terre.md

 green light to any appreciable extent, green light bounces off photosynthetic tissues so they look green to us

-- The sun’s emission spectrum is thus that of a blackbody at ≈5500°C (Figure 3-7; BNID 110208, 110209).
-However, as a result of our own atmosphere, the photons reaching Earth’s surface do not reflect a perfect blackbody spectrum since several wavelength bands get absorbed, as shown in Figure 3-7, resulting in a spectrum full of peaks and troughs.
 - The overall process taking place in photosynthesis, which serves as the energetic basis for our biosphere, is depicted in Figure 3-8.
 To drive photosynthesis, a photon must be energetic enough to excite photosynthetic